-The 2019 elections may not be grabbing as many headlines as the 2018 midterms did, but a lot is riding on races for governor, attorney general, DA, sheriffs, or on battles for legislative control.
-This cheat sheet (briefly) unpacks some stakes, and has some links for more information.
-(You can always revisit the 2018 version, which was admittedly more imposing!)
+In 2019, a lot is riding on races for governor, attorney general, DA, sheriffs, or on legislative battles.
+This cheat sheet (briefly) unpacks some stakes, links to more information.
+(You can always revisit the larger 2018 version!)

-You can follow me on Twitter (@Taniel).
+You can follow me @Taniel.
 All notes here are my own and don’t represent an organization.

-Final notes: (1) Primaries already saw important results, for instance in Virginia.
-(2) A fair share of this sheet involves stakes for criminal justice reform.
-If this interests you: You can visit The Appeal: Political Report, of which I am the editor, which has an interactive tool of criminal justice hot spots on the 2019 ballot.
-You can also subscribe to my weekly newsletter on the local politics of criminal justice and mass incarceration.
-(3) Kentucky and Mississippi, epicenters of the 2019 elections, disenfranchise the highest share of U.S. citizens, so their elections are taking place under especially exclusionary conditions, even as disenfranchisement is an issue in nearly every state.
+Notes: (1) Primaries already saw important results, e.g. in VA or PA, as did LA’s Oct.
+12 elections.
+(2) A fair share of this sheet concerns criminal justice.
+For more, visit The Appeal: Political Report, of which I’m the editor, which has an interactive tool of hot spots.
+You can also read my guide, or subscribe to my newsletter.
+(3) Also visit Daily Kos Elections and Sabato’s Crystal Ball for more resources on state elections; credit to them, and Chaz Nuttycombe, for identifying key legislative districts in LA, NJ, and VA.
+(Links in spreadsheet.)
+(3) KY and MS disenfranchise the highest share of U.S. citizens, so their elections have especially exclusionary conditions; but disenfranchisement is an issue in nearly every state.

 Come back for updates!